Complaints we receive about billing include claims that a consumer:

 A consumer must receive a bill for each current billing period, except when:

-- the consumer pays by direct debit, the charges are the same amount for each billing period, and the consumer and provider have agreed to not issue a bill
+- the consumer pays by direct debit, the charges are a fixed amount for each billing period, and the consumer and provider have agreed to not issue a bill unless the total amount payable is more than 10% higher than the fixed amount

 - the telecommunications product is a prepaid service.